 Yeast infection is a recurrent type of vaginal infection that affects women, especially pregnant women.
-It is normal for small amounts of fungi and microorganisms to be found in vagina, but they can be problematic when they grow rapidly and affect other microorganisms.
+It is normal for small amounts of fungi and microorganisms to be found in the genital area, but they can be problematic when they grow rapidly and affect other microorganisms.
 In this article, you will read about yeast infection while pregnant, the causes, prevention methods, and treatments.

 Causes of Yeast Infection